Captain Jack (film): Inspiration

-The film is based on a true life incident involving a Whitby man, Jack Lammiman, who declared that his ship was totally seaworthy but was being hampered from sailing by maritime rules.
+The film is based on a true life incident involving a Whitby man, Jack Lammiman, who declared that his ship was seaworthy but was being hampered from sailing by maritime rules.
 As in the film, he slipped out of the harbour unseen in 1991.
-His crew included a vicar, a lady pensioner and 62-year-old Royal Navy veteran named Hugh Taff Roberts.
-Lammiman successfully sailed his ship, Helga Maria, to the Arctic and fulfilled his wish to place a memorial plaque on Jan Mayen Island to honour Whitby whaling Captain, William Scoresby (see, William Scoresby his son).
-During the voyage he succeeded in evading an international search by the naval authorities using a number of techniques which including painting his boat a different colour.
+His crew included a vicar, a lady pensioner and a 62-year-old Royal Navy veteran named Hugh Taff Roberts.
+Lammiman sailed his ship, Helga Maria, to the Arctic and fulfilled his wish to place a memorial plaque on Jan Mayen Island to honour Whitby whaling Captain, William Scoresby (see, William Scoresby his son).
+During the voyage he evaded an international search by the naval authorities using a number of techniques which included painting his boat a different colour.
 Lammiman arrived back at his home port of Whitby to a hero's welcome, a court appearance, a fine and eventually (after non-payment of his fine) four days in jail.